justice-rage/wagtail_crx_snipcart_storefront/README.md

 24. Press the save button on the "Domains & URLS" page.

 25. Paste your ngrok forwarding url into your search bar and hit enter.
 It should take you to your project in a tab with an ngrok tunnel capable of making transactions with Snipcart.
+   - If the url activates a "Deceptive site ahead" page from Google Chrome click on details, and then press "visit this unsafe site".

 26. In a separate tab, paste your local host url that is running the project - Example: http://localhost:8000
     - IMPORTANT NOTE: You must have two separate tabs open, and use them in unison.
 One for transactions and the other for admin dashboard use.